 Fax: (212) 739-6100

-Students should contact the organization or visit its Web site for the most current requirements and to request or download an application.
-Completed applications listing the SUNY Buffalo State Graduate School as the recipient should be returned to the organization with the required fees and credentials.
+Students should contact the organization or visit its website for the most current requirements and to request or download an application.
+Completed applications listing the SUNY Buffalo State Graduate Studies Office as the recipient should be returned to the organization with the required fees and credentials.
 The organization will forward its evaluation report to Buffalo State.
 This evaluation can take up to four weeks to complete after all documents are received.
 Check with the organizations for specific fee structure(s).

-Canadian Applicants: Students holding undergraduate degrees from a Canadian college or university should submit official transcripts to the Graduate School.
+Canadian Applicants: Students holding undergraduate degrees from Canadian colleges or universities should submit official transcripts to the Graduate Studies Office.
 If transcripts follow a system similar to that of the United States, they will be evaluated locally.
 If not, Canadian applicants will be required to comply with the above international student credential policy.

-7. Applicants for whom English is a second language must submit a score of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as documentation of English language proficiency.
-Applicants with a minimum TOEFL score of 550 or higher on the paper exam or 79 on the Internet exam, or with an IELTS score of 6.0 or higher, or a Duolingo score of 100 or higher will be considered for admission.
-Information on the TOEFL can be found at toefl.org.
-Information on the IELTS can be found at ielts.org.
+7. Applicants for whom English is a second language must submit a score of the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or Duolingo English Test as documentation of English language proficiency.
+Applicants with a minimum TOEFL score of 550 or higher on the paper exam or 79 on the Internet exam, an IELTS score of 6.0 or higher, or a Duolingo score of 100 or higher will be considered for admission.

 English as a Second Language Program

 International students who do not meet the required English language requirement can be admitted to the Buffalo State's Intensive English Language Institute (IELI).
-Buffalo State’s English as a Second Language Program (ESLP).
-Intensive English Language Institute students must complete required coursework in the English as a Second Language (ESL) program and take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as documentation of English language proficiency.
+Intensive English Language Institute students must complete required coursework in the English as a Second Language (ESL) program and take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or Duolingo English Test as documentation of English language proficiency.

 The ESL program is a non-degree, non-credit bearing program designed to help students with varying levels of English proficiency through coursework, interaction with native speakers of English, and individualized language practice.
 The program consists of six levels of English language study.
-Each level consists of 20 hours of class time per week, plus and additional 3 hours of small conversation group practice.
+Each level consists of 20 hours of class time per week.
+Students may study up to one year in the ESL program.

-Students who wish to pursue this course of action must first submit a completed graduate admission application and have their application materials reviewed by an academic department.
-After careful review of the students’ academic qualifications and their ability to succeed academically, the student is granted conditional acceptance into the Graduate School and admission into the IELTS.
-Students must notify the Graduate School within 30 days of their acceptance whether they will pursue the ESL program option.
-Upon successful completion of these requirements, students may then enroll as a full-time student in their program of study.
+Students who wish to pursue the ESL program must first submit a completed graduate admission application and have their application materials reviewed by an academic department.
+After careful review of the students’ academic qualifications and their ability to succeed academically, the student is granted conditional acceptance into Graduate Studies and admission into the IELI.
+Students must notify the Graduate Studies Office within 30 days of their acceptance whether they will pursue the ESL program option.
+Upon successful completion of these requirements, students may then enroll as full-time students in their programs of study.

 For more information and to apply to the Intensive English Language Institute IELI, contact the Center for Global Engagement.
-For specific questions regarding homeland security rules and regulations, student visas, and 1-20 information, contact the Office of International Student Affairs.
-(See information below).
+For specific questions regarding homeland security rules and regulations, student visas, and I-20 information, contact the International Student and Scholar Services Office.

 Other International Student Enrollment Information

-Contact the International Student Affairs Office for more information about services for international students.
-The office is located in South Wing 410, internationalstudentaffairs.buffalostate.edu, or (716) 878-5331.
+Contact the International Student and Scholar Services Office for more information about services for international students.
+The office is located in South Wing 410, (716) 878-5331.

 Student Visas: International students must show proof of financial support for the duration of studies on the Confidential Statement of Finances form.
-About $41,311.00 (USD) per year should be budgeted to cover expenses.
-By the time they arrive on campus, international students should have arranged for the funds to cover their college career.
-Payment of all college-related expenses must be made prior to the beginning of each semester.
+By the time they arrive on campus, international students should have arranged for the funds to cover their university career.
+Payment of all institution-related expenses must be made prior to the beginning of each semester.
 The International Student and Scholar Services website provides information regarding the cost of attendance and visa requirements.

-Mandatory Student Health Insurance: International students are required to purchase SUNY International Health Insurance or have comparable coverage.
-The cost for the 2017-2018 academic year is $1,662.
-If a student possesses comparable health insurance, he or she is still required to purchase the medical evacuation coverage and should contact the Weigel Health Center for the current rate (unless the student's plan includes medical evacuation and repatriation).
+Mandatory Student Health Insurance: International students are required to purchase Health Insurance.
 Services at the Weigel Health Center are available to all registered students free of charge regardless of insurance coverage.
-Visit weigel.buffalostate.edu/ or call (716) 878-6711 for more information.
+Please call (716) 878-6711 for more information.

 Housing: International students may live on or off campus.
-On campus, they may live in the international residence hall, which remains open during U.S. holidays, or in any other residence hall, provided they move out of the hall during the holidays.
-Visit the Residence Life Office at residencelife.buffalostate.edu or call (716) 878-3000 for more information.
+On campus students may live in any residence hall.
+Break housing can be requested for an additional fee, and students may be relocated to the open buildings for breaks.
+Visit the Residence Life Office or call (716) 878-3000 for more information.